aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Returns the gradient variant for the specified fill.
 Only applies for Excel 2007.

+**Remarks**

 Can only be a value from 1 through 4, corresponding to one of the four variants on the Gradient tab in the Fill Effects dialog box.
 If style is GradientStyle.FromCenter, the Variant argument can only be 1 or 2.

 **Returns:**
 int